Achilles Tendon Injuries

 - Low-impact exercise alternatives, such as swimming

-- Heel lifts in shoes, orthotic shoes, or a walking boot
+- Heel lifts in shoes, orthotic shoes, cast, splint, or a walking boot

 - Surgery to lengthen your calf muscles (this is called gastrocnemius recession)

-- Debridement surgery to remove damaged tendon tissue and/or bone spurs and repair the tendon
+- Debridement surgery to remove damaged tendon tissue or bone spurs and repair the tendon

 What are the complications of Achilles tendon injuries?